maueroats/teaching--2020-2021/content/ap-cs/haskell/ch03/daily-05.md

     Note: this function is likely to require helper functions!

 9. `decrypt :: String -> String -> String`.
 Given an encrypted
-   message and a key, reverse the encryption process.
+   message and a key (from question 9), reverse the encryption process.
 This is kind of tricky without experimentation; try just re-encrypting the message and see if you can figure out a pattern.